ayushsreejith06/MAX/README.md

 - **Autonomous Agent Creation**: Users can design and deploy intelligent trading agents (LLM-powered or rule-based)
 - **Multi-Sector Markets**: NYSE-style market structure with sector-based organization
-- **Agentic Coordination**: Agents debate, negotiate, and coordinate trading strategies in dedicated debate rooms
+- **Agentic Coordination**: Agents discuss, negotiate, and coordinate trading strategies in dedicated discussion rooms
 - **High-Fidelity Simulation**: Realistic orderbook mechanics and execution engine
 - **Blockchain Integration**: Smart contract support for transparent and verifiable transactions
 - **Modern UI/UX**: Intuitive interface for monitoring and interacting with the simulation